A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation: Method

 where parameters $\alpha\in\mathbb{R}^+_*$ and $\beta\in\mathbb{R}$ are the unknown scaling factor and the offset, respectively.

-Our method, illustrated in \cref{fig:diagram}, aims at recovering the metric depth map $D$ from the affine-invariant disparity map $d$ and a set of $N$ reference 3D points $P \in \mathbb{R}^{N \times 3}$ by regressing the parameters $\alpha$ and $\beta$.
+Our method, illustrated in \cref{fig:diagram}, aims at recovering the metric depth map $D$ at test time from the affine-invariant disparity map $d$ and a set of $N$ reference 3D points $P \in \mathbb{R}^{N \times 3}$ by regressing the parameters $\alpha$ and $\beta$.
 First, we perform a bilinear sampling on the affine-invariant map $d$ at the locations of the projection of the reference 3D points $P$ on the image plan so as to have an affine-invariant disparity value for each reference 3D point.
-Second, we leverage a linear regression to estimate parameters $\alpha$ and $\beta$.
-To favor the robustness to potential outliers in the reference 3D points, we use a RANSAC algorithm \cite{fischler1981random}, but it could be replaced by another robust regression method.
+Second, we leverage linear regression to estimate $\alpha$ and $\beta$ parameters.
+To favor the robustness against potential outliers in the reference 3D points, we use a RANSAC algorithm \cite{fischler1981random}, but other robust regression methods could be considered.

-In our approach, we assume the set $P$ is provided with a low-cost sensor like a low-resolution LiDAR, a stereo camera or an IMU from which the poses of the camera that capture $I$ can be extracted.
-The poses are used in a structure-from-motion (SFM) strategy to triangulate matching points in consecutive images of a video.
-Thus, $P$ may be a very sparse depth map, \textit{i.e.}, $N \ll HW$ especially when provided by a low-resolution LiDAR or by a structure-from-motion technique.
-It may also contain some outlier measures for instance the depth of the most distant pixel given by a stereo camera or when applying structure-from-motion with dynamic objects.
+In our approach, we assume the set $P$ is provided by a low-resolution LiDAR or a structure-from-motion (SFM) technique in which poses are given by an IMU.
+When SFM is leveraged, having metric poses is necessary to triangulate the absolute coordinates of matching points in consecutive video images.
+Thus, $P$ may be a very sparse depth map, \textit{i.e.}, $N \ll HW$ and may also contain some outlier measurements such as those caused by LiDAR reflections from dust or artifacts introduced by SFM in dynamic scenes.

 As our method relies on affine-invariant disparity maps, we can exploit, without any fine-tuning, \emph{foundation models} like Depth Anything V1 or V2 \cite{yang2024depth,yang2024depthv2} that are trained to predict such outputs.
 Furthermore, the robustness to outliers enabled by the RANSAC allows low-quality sensors to be used to obtain the reference 3D points.
-Thus, we can provide low-cost metric depth maps whatever the environment or the camera.
+Thus, we can provide metric depth maps whatever the environment or the camera with no fine-tuning.
 Nevertheless, since Depth Anything processes each image independently and is supervised in such a way there is no guarantee its disparity predictions are normalized identically even for consecutive images of a video, the scaling factor $\alpha$ and the offset $\beta$ must be estimated for each image.